mstksg/inCode/copy/entries/huffman-3.md

 !!!huffman/encode.hs "dirsBytesP ::"
 ~~~

-This implemenation is pretty straightforward --- "if the producer is empty,
+This implementation is pretty straightforward --- "if the producer is empty,
 return `Nothing`.
 Otherwise, start with `00000000` and draw `Direction`s one
 at a time, flipping the appropriate bit when you get a `Right`."
 For more
 information on the exact functions for bitwise operators, look into the